Monitoring programme FAQs

 What if I'm identified under a single descriptor but my aggregate rates are below thresholds?

-Stripe can pull all of the descriptors you’re using to see how they’re formatted.
-If you use the same prefix for each one, then they can reach out to Visa and ask them to aggregate going forward.
-If the descriptors are all very different from one another (for example, MONTHLY PLAN, YEARLY PLAN, and so on), then you should first edit your descriptor using the appropriate prefix format.
-It’s best if you do this at the end of the month, so sales don’t drop on the old descriptors causing dispute rates to spike.
+Stripe can pull all of the descriptors that you're using to see how they're formatted.
+If you use the same prefix for each one, then they can get in touch with Visa and ask them to aggregate in the future.
+If the descriptors are all very different from one another (for example, MONTHLY PLAN, YEARLY PLAN and so on), then you should first edit your descriptor using the appropriate prefix format.
+It's best if you do this at the end of the month so that sales don't drop on the old descriptors causing dispute rates to spike.

 The networks' data doesn't match the data that I see in my account.
 What does this mean?